bucefal76/signal_generator_ad9833/README.md

       |               |  Pin GND ---------------- Pin DGND    |              |
       -----------------                                       ----------------

-For wobbulator output (internal ADC for the ramp signal): PIN 25
+For wobbulator ramp signal output (internal ADC) is PIN 25.

 See for details in the include/ModuleConfig.hpp.